RiceDope/ricepos/README.md

 ### Management.java
 This is again only accessible to management users.
 Here you can manage different employees, reset passwords and check reports on sales that have gone through the till.

+### User.java
+This is going to be a custom datatype that will store data about the user we currently have logged into the system.

+### FileManagement.java
+This is a class that will deal with primarily file access and json reading and writing.
+For now it will focus on opening and closing the users file which will contain basic information "username", "fullName", "manager", "password" - password will be a hashedString

+### users.json
+This is the file containing all of the users data and information.
+Currently stores in the home directory.

+### customisation.json
+This is the file containing all custom settings that will be applied globaly throughout the application.
+Window size is the first one that I will be adding.

+## Recent Updates
+- Changed the structure of App.java for to allow a more easy switch between scenes.
+- Updated Pos.java to include a logout button (This will eventually be moved and allow for a sort of *Session* variable)
+- Removed unecessary imports from certain classes.
+- Added the groundwork for the User.java class.
+- Added the groundwork for the FileManagement.java class. - creates users.java and customisations.java if they don't exist with default values
+- App.java now reads custom window dimensions from files located in the user.home directory

 ## Links
 These are links to sites that helped me while developing the project or software that you need to run the program.